Muhammad Abduh: Thought

 Muḥammad ʿAbduh argued that Muslims could not simply rely on the interpretations of texts provided by medieval clerics; they needed to use reason to keep up with changing times.
 He said that in Islam, man was not created to be led by a bridle, but that man was given intelligence so that he could be guided by knowledge.
 According to ʿAbduh, a teacher's role was to direct men towards study.
 He believed that Islam encouraged men to detach from the world of their ancestors and that Islam reproved the slavish imitation of tradition.
 He said that the two greatest possessions relating to religion that man was graced with were independence of will and independence of thought and opinion.
 It was with the help of these tools that he could attain happiness.
 He believed that the growth of western civilization in Europe was based on these two principles.
 He thought that Europeans were roused to act after a large number of them were able to exercise their choice and to seek out facts with their minds.
-His Muslim opponents accused him to be an infidel, whereas his students and followers regarded him as a sage, a reviver of Islam, and a reforming leader.
+His Muslim opponents accused him of being an infidel (kafir), whereas his students and followers regarded him as a sage, a reviver of Islam (Mujaddid), and a reforming leader.
 He is conventionally graced with the honorary epithets al-Ustādh al-Imām and al-Shaykh al-Muftī.
 In his works, he portrays God as educating humanity from its childhood through its youth and then on to adulthood.
 According to him, Islam is the only religion whose dogmas can be proven by reasoning. ʿAbduh didn't advocate for returning to the early stages of Islam.
 He was against polygamy if it resulted in injustice between wives, and believed in a form of Islam that would liberate men from enslavement and abolish the ulama monopoly on the exegesis of the Quran and abolish racial discrimination.
 He described a fundamental re-interpretation of Islam as a genuine base of empowered Arab societies in the face of secular Western imperialism, and believed Islam to be the solution to political and social problems.

 ʿAbduh regularly called for better friendship between religious communities.
 He made great efforts to preach harmony between Sunnī and Shīʿa Muslims.
 Broadly speaking, he preached brotherhood between all schools of thought within Islam.
 However, he criticized what he perceived as errors such as superstitions coming from popular Sufism.
 His critiques to the popular cult of Muslim saints, customs of tabarruk (seeking blessings) from relics, shrine venerations, etc. were central themes in ʿAbduh's works.
 He believed that practices such as supplicating and seeking intercession by placing intermediaries between God and human beings were all acts of "manifest shirk" (polytheism) and bidʻah (heretical innovations) unknown to the Salaf.
 According to ʿAbduh: